Freedom & Unity: Free Tuition at Vermont State University

 The high-demand, high-pay jobs in Vermont require college or training.

 - Already have your RN and looking to upskill to your BSN?
-Continue your nursing education with Vermont State and earn your Bachelor of Science in Nursing through our online nursing degree completion program.
+Continue your nursing education with Vermont State and earn your Bachelor of Science in Nursing through their online nursing degree completion program.

-Explore all VTSU programs here.
+Explore all Vermont State programs here.

 Who is eligible?

-New or returning VTSU students are eligible.
+New or returning Vermont State students are eligible.

 See the FAQs below for other eligibility criteria or contact the VSAC grant department by email or by phone at 800-882-4166.